Q: Where should I bathe and swim at the beach?

 Q: What do I do if I get caught in a rip?

-Cross currents and flash rips can cause people to be washed from a bathing and swimming area that is usually a location where waves break on sandbars.
+Cross currents and flash rips can cause people to be washed away from shallow areas such as sandbars where they can stand.
 Staying calm is essential.
 Saving energy in not going directly against the rip is important.
-At beaches where the bathing and swimming area is identified with red and yellow flags, or surfers are nearby, it is best to save energy by floating and request assistance if caught in a rip by waving an arm and calling out for help.
+It is important to FLOAT TO SURVIVE, go with the current and when able wave an arm and call out “HELP”.
 Floating and conserving energy is important until help arrives.
 Struggling against a rip is very exhausting and can lead to panic.
-Float, relax and save your life if caught in

 Q: What equipment do lifeguards use?

 Council professional ocean lifeguards are trained in beach management and emergency response.
-They are highly skilled in the use of a range of first aid and rescue equipment including: rescue boards, rescue tubes, neck braces, spinal boards, defibrillators, trauma paks, analgesic gas radio communication, quad cycles, 4WD response vehicles, lifeguard powercraft with rescue sleds, water safety signage and protective equipment.
+They are highly skilled in the use of a range of first aid and rescue equipment including: rescue boards, rescue tubes, spinal boards, defibrillators, trauma packs, analgesic gas, 4WD response vehicles and lifeguard powercraft with rescue sleds.